nbidyanta/lextok/README.md

 # Lexical Tokenizer	{#mainpage}
 An experimental header-only C++ library that provides a toolkit to build lexical tokenization routines that could potentially be run at compile time.
-For certain cases it could also be used to build a parser.
+For certain trivial cases it could also be used to build a parser.
 It is based on inspiration drawn from [here](https://fsharpforfunandprofit.com/posts/understanding-parser-combinators/) and [here](https://www.youtube.com/watch?v=PJwd4JLYJJY).
 The library relies on fairly modern features of the language (C++17), such as (but not limited to):
 * [`std::is_invocable_r_v`](http://en.cppreference.com/w/cpp/types/is_invocable)
 * [`constexpr` lambda](http://en.cppreference.com/w/cpp/language/lambda)
 * [`constexpr std::string_view`](http://en.cppreference.com/w/cpp/string/basic_string_view)